walmartlabs/linearroad/GENERATEDATA.md

 NOTE: remove any trailing blank lines in `mitsim.config` to avoid `use of uninitialized value` errors.

-In `linear-road.pl` you have can control a variety of parameters but the only ones we've adjusted are `my $cars_per_hour` increasing to 1000 and `my $endtime` setting to however long we want the simulation to run.
+In `linear-road.pl` you have can control a variety of parameters but the only ones we've adjusted are `my $cars_per_hour`, increasing the value to 1000, and `my $endtime`, setting to however long we want the simulation to run.

 To kick off the script `./run mitsim.config`

 NOTE: if SELinux is present it may need to be disabled: `sudo setenforce 0`

 NOTE: the table `input` must be manually dropped or cleared between runs.
-This table is not automatically dropped because if file permissions are not right the final data can still be found in the `input` table even if it's not written out as `cardatapoints.out`.  `cardatapoints.outN` are the raw files.  `cardatapoints.out` is the final output after running duplications, or re-entrants, as we've called them.
+This table is not automatically dropped because if file permissions are not right the final data can still be found in the `input` table even if it's not written out as `cardatapoints.out`.  `cardatapoints.outN` are the raw files.  `cardatapoints.out` is the final output after running duplications or re-entrants--as we've called them.

 To drop the database table `input`:
 ```